-In a letter to the OSCE, dated 12 February 2013, the Deputy Foreign Minister of Armenia expressed Armenia's intent to "elaborate and adopt a National Action Plan for more comprehensive implementation of the Resolution [1540]" and requested technical and financial assistance in this regard.
+In a letter to the OSCE, dated 12 February 2013, the Deputy Foreign Minister of Armenia expressed Armenia's intent to "elaborate and adopt a national action plan for more comprehensive implementation of the resolution [1540]" and requested technical and financial assistance in this regard.

-In a statement by the Republic of Armenia delivered at the "International Conference on Nuclear Security: Enhancing Global Efforts" held in Vienna, from 1 to 5 July 2013, by H.E.
+In a statement by the Republic of Armenia delivered at the International Conference on Nuclear Security: Enhancing Global Efforts held in Vienna, from 1 to 5 July 2013, by H.E.
 Mr. Arman Kirakossian, Ambassador and Permanent Representative, it was pointed out that "UNSCR 1540 remains a key international instrument in the export control and WMD counter-proliferation sphere.

-In order to further improve and enhance its implementation record, the Government has recently initiated drafting of a National Action Plan in cooperation with the OSCE".
+In order to further improve and enhance its implementation record, the government has recently initiated drafting of a national action plan in co-operation with the OSCE".

-As a result, the OSCE executive structures, together with the 1540 Committee Expert attended a "National Round Table meeting with the Republic of Armenia on the development of National a Action Plan for the implementation of UNSC resolution 1540", in Yerevan, Armenia from 23 to 26 September 2013.
+As a result, the OSCE executive structures, together with the 1540 Committee Expert attended a national round table meeting with the Republic of Armenia on the development of a national action plan for the implementation of UNSC resolution 1540, in Yerevan, Armenia from 23 to 26 September 2013.

-Since the Government of Armenia aims to develop a strategic and overarching approach to its Chemical, Biological, Radiological and Nuclear (CBRN) policies by preparing an NAP on resolution 1540 with inclusion of an all-hazards CBRN policy in order to anticipate and respond to these risks, in accordance with the EU CBRN Centres of Excellence (COE) Initiative, representatives of the United Nations Interregional Crime and Justice Research Institute (UNICRI), as an implementing agency for the EU CBRN Centres of Excellence Initiative, also attended the meeting.
+Since the Government of Armenia aims to develop a strategic and overarching approach to its chemical, biological, radiological and nuclear (CBRN) policies by preparing an NAP on resolution 1540 with inclusion of an all-hazards CBRN policy in order to anticipate and respond to these risks, in accordance with the EU CBRN Centres of Excellence (COE) Initiative, representatives of the United Nations Interregional Crime and Justice Research Institute (UNICRI), as an implementing agency for the EU CBRN Centres of Excellence Initiative, also attended the meeting.